 In this NGS study, we described the bacterial community of the skin and ear canal of non-allergic GSDs and compared it to the skin and ear canal microbiota of allergic GSDs.
 Several NGS studies have also examined the canine skin or ear canal in health and disease.
 These studies used different techniques, from sample collection and storage, to DNA extraction and analysis and as shown before, methodology influences results [43–45].
 Therefore, a direct side by side comparison of studies is difficult [43].
-Nevertheless, any of those results is useful to further characterize the canine cutaneous microbiota in health and disease.
+Nevertheless, any of those results are useful to further characterize the canine cutaneous microbiota in health and disease.
 Our 16S rRNA gene amplicon approach (nested PCR; V3-V6 & V4-V5) showed high individual and body site variability between the different study subjects, without significant differences between the body sites, in contrast to the first NGS-based study in veterinary medicine [13].
 In our study the body skin (axilla, interdigital, groin) showed significantly higher species richness than the ear canal in non-allergic dogs.
 Possible explanations may include the special ear canal construction (chamber-like) and histology, with a comparatively thin epidermis and dermis containing single hair follicles, sebaceous glands and ceruminal glands, providing lipid-rich cerumen determining it´s microenvironment with a relatively high humidity [46,47].
 Bactericidal activity of cerumen could explain the lower species richness compared to the other body sites.
-The influence of pH on species richness was not assessed in this study.
-There are few studies evaluating the cutaneous pH in dogs in health and disease.
-The canine cutaneous pH is considered relatively more alkaline than the human one with ranges from 4.84 to 9.95 [47].
-The properties and functions of cutaneous pH have been reviewed and in vitro as well as in vivo studies have shown that cutaneous pH can affect the growth of skin bacteria but the extent of the effect on skin microbiota has not been fully determined [47].
-Nevertheless, it has recently been shown that canine cutaneous pH has a positive correlation with alpha diversity metrics of the cutaneous microbiota [14].
-Therefore, we want to emphasize the need for measurement of pH in future NGS cutaneous microbiota studies.